 Thank you for your interest in the School of Public and International Affairs and in our bilingual Master’s Program in Public and International Affairs (MPIA).

-Applications for the Fall 2020 intake are now closed.
-We will start accepting applications for the Fall 2021 intake in mid-October 2020.
+We are now accepting applications for the Fall 2021 intake.
 Applications will be accepted and reviewed on a rolling basis until the admission deadline, which is February 15, 2021.

 We will still accept applications after this date, subject to space availability.
 We strongly encourage you to submit your application and all supporting documents before the deadline as space cannot be guaranteed.

 Should you have any questions regarding the application process, your supporting documents, the program and/or the School, please do not hesitate to contact us, our contact information can be found here.

 How to apply

 The Graduate Admissions Office will accept online applications and supporting documents towards mid-October 2019.
 All application materials must be uploaded online.

 To apply, you will need to submit the following documents:

 - York University Graduate Studies Application Form